 Six biosecure laboratories are used to rear and maintain a wide variety of colony lines of arthropods including mosquitoes, biting midges, stable flies and moths.
 These are used for a range of external and internally funded projects and their maintenance under controlled conditions enables large scale production.

 Several million arthropods have been supplied to internal and external users in the UK and Europe using almost 50 material transfer agreements (MTAs) since 2008.
 These Arthropods have been used to investigate insecticidal formulations, vector competence for pathogens, the process of host seeking and hypersensitivity responses, among other areas of research.

-Closely linked to work done at the PMI are facilities dedicated to the study of arboviruses, including the Arthropod Infection Suite (AIS) - a high-containment laboratory based in the Plowright Building – as well as three environmentally controlled rooms and laboratory space within the north side of the IS4L building.
-The latter is an interim solution until the Houghton Building and a new insectary are in place (subject to funding).
+Closely linked to work done at the PMI are facilities dedicated to the study of arboviruses, including the Arthropod Infection Suite (AIS) – a high-containment laboratory based in the Plowright Building – as well as three environmentally controlled rooms, three environmental chambers, and a CL2 laboratory space within the IS4L building.
+The latter is an interim solution until a new insectary is in place (subject to funding).